-Every private and public discussion on discretionary, or regulatory-driven, investment in greater built environment resilience evolves around economics.
+Any private and public discussion on discretionary, or policy-driven, investment in greater built environment resilience evolves around economics.
 However while the cost-benefit of disaster resilience is a key issue, very little independent research has been conducted on the subject.

-RAF aims to stimulate such research through funded studies on resilience economics in collaboration with the Federal Alliance for Safer Homes (FLASH).
-RAF plans to fund two university scholarship programs at the masters and doctorate degree levels to perform research on:
+RAF aims to stimulate such research through funded studies on resilience economics in collaboration with other non-profits and major universities.

 A. Policy cost-benefit analysis, risk assessment and construction economics, related to mitigating multi-hazard (wind, water and fire) impacts on residential and light commercial buildings.